sei-kiu/Grove-Beginner-Kit-for-Arduino-Grove-Grove-Temperature-Humidity-Sensor-DHT11-/README.md

 Grove Beginner Kit for Arduino

-This example shows how to get data from the DHT11 sensor
+This example shows how to get data from the DHT11 sensor and display on the serial port.